 Skorokhod, Veronika.
 Vaginal Bleeding during the First 20 Weeks of Pregnancy and the Risk of Preterm Delivery, Michigan State University, Ann Arbor, 2010, ProQuest Dissertations & Theses Global.

 2011: Study of 3,431 women.
-Rate of pregnancy bleeding: 23 percent.
+23 percent.
 72 percent of bleeding occurred in the first trimester with week 6 being most common.
 73 percent occurred only once.
 90 percent of bleeding was light.

 Smits LJM, North RA, Kenny LC, Myers J, Dekker GA, Mccowan LME.
 Patterns of vaginal bleeding during the first 20 weeks of pregnancy and risk of pre-eclampsia in nulliparous women: results from the SCOPE study.
 Acta Obstet Gynecol Scand 2012.

 2017: Study of 11,835 women.
-Rate of pregnancy bleeding: 8.5 percent.
+8.5 percent.
 84 percent of those later miscarried.
 Bleeding prior to 6 weeks was more likely to lead to loss.
 Bleeding was also most common prior to 6 weeks.
 83.2 percent experienced only spotting, 16.8 percent heavy bleeding, and the miscarriage rate was higher in those with heavy bleeding.

 Kamble PD, Bava A, Shukla M, Nandanvar YS.
 First trimester bleeding and pregnancy outcome.
 Int J Reprod Contracept Obstet Gynecol 2017;6:1 48-7.

 The extensive comment base on this page led to the writing of its sister articles, “Missed Period Negative Pregnancy Test Explanation” , “Late period, missed period, irregular period, Oh, Why!?,” “When to Take a Pregnancy Test,” and “Am I Pregnant?
-Calculating Your Chances of Pregnancy” or the quiz version which offer other explanations for irregular bleeding or missed periods in-depth and may help you assess whether or not you could be pregnant.
+Calculating Your Chances of Pregnancy (includes a quiz)” which offer other explanations for irregular bleeding or missed periods in-depth and may help you assess whether or not you could be pregnant.

 If you enjoyed, “Period While Pregnant?
 Spotting in Pregnancy?
 Chances and Causes,” you may also find helpful: